Fz3r0/Fz3r0/Networking/Labs/Switch_Virtual_Interface_(SVI).md

 IPv4 Default Gateway	192.168.30.254
 DNS                     1.1.1.1
 ```
+___

 #### NOTES:
-___

-##### IMPORTANT!!!!

 - WATCH ALWAYS GATEWAYS CONFIG ON PC DUE TO PACKET TRACER BUG THAT DELETE THE GATEWAY RANDOMLY!!!!!

-- I WAS UNABLE TO MANUALLY CONFIG FULL DUPLEX BETWEEN SW1 AND SW2 BECAUSE LAYER 3 SWITCHES DO NOT HAVE THE OPTION LIKE THE ROUTER SPEED IS CONFIGURED 1000MBPS AND DUPLEX AUTO ON SWITCH1.
+- I WAS UNABLE TO MANUALLY CONFIG FULL DUPLEX BETWEEN SW1 AND SW2 BECAUSE LAYER 3 SWITCHES DO NOT HAVE THE OPTION LIKE THE ROUTER...SO!
+SPEED IS CONFIGURED 1000MBPS AND DUPLEX AUTO ON BOTH SWITCHES.
+GOOD PRACTICE WOULD BE MANUALLY SET TO FULL DUPLEX AND 1000MBPS FOR FAST ETHERNET.

 - NOTE 1 - Port Security on Trunk: